Applications for 2024 Asia Study Grants open on Monday 1 May 2023, and close at 5pm (AEST), Monday 26 June 2023.

-With the support of the Harold S. Williams Trust Fund and private donors, the Asia Study Grants program provides researchers and PhD students the opportunity to engage with the National Library of Australia's Asian language and Asia-related collections.
-Six grants will be available in 2022.
-These grants offer a four-week period of intensive research at a negotiated time during 2022, where scholars have privileged access to the Library’s materials, facilities and staff.
-More information on our rich and varied Asian collections is available here.
+With the support of the Harold S. Williams Trust Fund and the Opalgate Foundation, the Asia Study Grants program provides researchers and PhD students with the opportunity to research the National Library of Australia's Asian language and Asia-related collections.
+Up to five grants will be available in 2024.
+These grants offer a four-week period of intensive research at a negotiated time during 2024, where scholars have privileged access to the Library’s materials, facilities and staff.
+More information on our rich and varied Asian collections is available on this website.

 What assistance is offered?

-- use of the Fellows room, with full office facilities and a personal workstation
+- office facilities and a personal workstation in the Fellows Room

-- copying of collection materials (within set limits and according to access and copyright conditions).
+- high-resolution digital copies of collection materials if required for publication and other public uses (within set limits and according to access and copyright conditions).

 Asia Study Grants are open to researchers and PhD students who: